Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Introduction

 Here, we study the spin-to-charge current conversion by spin pumping ferromagnetic resonance (SP-FMR) in sputtered Bi$_x$Se$_{1-x}$/permalloy (Py) bilayers and its opposite stacking order.
-Our results show that $\theta_{SH}$ of Bi$_x$Se$_{1-x}$ has opposite sign to that of Pt, in agreement with a recent study by Mendes et al.,\cite{mendes2021unveiling} but it is lower than in other reports by more than one order of magnitude.\cite{dc2018room,choi2022all} Structural characterization of the samples by transmission electron microscopy (TEM) performed at the interfaces of the bilayers helps us to understand why sputtered films show this low spin conversion and how the interface and the different stoichiometries of the films could contribute to a drastic overestimation of the spin-charge interconversion efficiency.
+Our results show that $\theta$\textsubscript{SH} of Bi$_x$Se$_{1-x}$ has the same sign to that of Pt, in contrast with a recent study by Mendes et al.,\cite{mendes2021unveiling} and it is lower than in other reports by more than one order of magnitude.\cite{dc2018room,choi2022all} Structural characterization of the samples by transmission electron microscopy (TEM) performed at the interfaces of the bilayers helps us to understand why sputtered films show this low spin conversion and how the interface and the different stoichiometries of the films could contribute to a drastic overestimation of the spin-charge interconversion efficiency.